Skip to main content

 Why is my refrigerator ice maker not working and leaking water?

-Those two symptoms together almost always point at the water side of the system.
-If the ice maker is empty and you see water, check the supply line connection at the back of the fridge, the water inlet valve, and the fill tube that feeds the ice mold.
-A cracked plastic supply line or a slow-leaking inlet valve will both stop ice production and drop water on the floor.
+Those two symptoms together point at the water side.
+The supply line connection at the back of the fridge, the water inlet valve, and the fill tube that feeds the ice mold are the usual culprits.
+A cracked line or a slow-leaking valve stops ice production and drops water at the same time.
+Note where the water appears and give us a call so a tech can sort out which part is the source.

 How do I know if the leak is from the ice maker or the fridge itself?